kunal2630/Express-Folder-Structure/readme.md

-## This contains  code for for setting up  basic folder structure for a express app
+## This contains  code for for setting up  basic folder structure for an express app

 ## Extrenal packages installed - express,dotenv,nodemon